bodenlosus/bracket/README.md

 - a file-tree

 ## Installation
-Following is required to run the project:
+The following is required to run the project:
 - a linux desktop environment supporting GTK4 (GNOME has been tested)
 - a machine on x86_64